The EUROPEAN SOCIETY OF INTENSIVE CARE MEDICINE COVID-19 Project (UNITE-COVID ed2021)

 Data collection

-For each participating centre, we will collect centre data as detailed in CenterData CRF.
+For each participating centre, data was collected in a CenterData CRF.

-Data will be recorded regarding current nurse/patient ratio, MD/patient ratio, number of beds, 24h intensivist staffing, and hospital type, as well as resources available and capacity.
+Data was recorded regarding current nurse/patient ratio, MD/patient ratio, number of beds, 24h intensivist staffing, and hospital type, as well as resources available and capacity.

-Data entry will be facilitated by an electronic Case Report Form (eCRF).
-No patient-identifying information will be collected.
+Data entry was facilitated by an electronic Case Report Form (eCRF).
+No patient-identifying information was collected.

-Access to the database is protected via a TLS encrypted connection and a login/password combination.
-The data will be stored securely and all procedures regarding data management will comply with General Data Protection Regulation (GDPR) 2016/679/EU.
-The eCRF platform is licensed from ClinFile and administered by ESICM.
+Access to the database was protected via a TLS encrypted connection and a login/password combination.
+The data was be stored securely and all procedures regarding data management complied with the General Data Protection Regulation (GDPR) 2016/679/EU.
+The eCRF platform was licensed from ClinFile and administered by ESICM.

 The eCRF platform is GDPR compliant.